 Much of my work is compelled by my daemon, or inner muse.
-That is to say that I paint to fulfill my inner self.
-This often takes the guise of archetypal or personal images.
+That is to say that I paint to fulfill the dynamic manifestations of my deepest self.
+This often takes the guise of archetypal motifs, mixed with personal elements.
 The process of painting acts as a meditation on thematic, developing material.

-Much in the way that I live life, I create my paintings.
-That is, they are always in conversation with the personal and collective unconscious.
-I weave together the contents of my journal, with the mythological; Thus, I am in conversation with the modern and ancient worlds.
-From the relatively minute slice of time that I personally inhabit, to the imagistic vicissitudes remaining along the route of humanity’s cultural trajectory, I am committed towards studying, looking closely and continuing the perennial tradition of producing image.
+Much in the way that I live life, I create paintings.
+My art always involves a dialogue with the personal and collective unconscious.
+I tend to weave together the contents of my journal, with mythological material.
+Thus, I am in conversation with both the modern and ancient worlds.
+From the relatively minute slice of time that I personally inhabit, to the imagistic vicissitudes remaining along the route of humanity’s cultural trajectory, I am committed to studying, looking closely and continuing the perennial tradition of producing image.